ASTROLOGY is infused in language and tradition

 Other Significant Relationships

-As a caring person, I look at both the synastry and composite charts to understand the relationship focus.
-Where is the complex blending, the sweet spot, tasty to both partners.
-Also, though the romantic partner relationship is key, it is but one of many relationships we cultivate over our lifetime.
-Relationships with our early caregivers, mom, dad, siblings, extended family, teachers and fiends are highly significant.
+Though the romantic partner relationship is key, it is but one of many relationships we cultivate over our lifetime.
+Relationships with our early caregivers, mom, dad, siblings, extended family, teachers and friends are highly significant.
 I urge you to look at those relationships with care and focus, through the tools of astrology.
 You can choose from many options to see your chart(s) at astro.com.

 Planetary Pairings

 For marriage as a romantic sexual union, Venus and Mars are the most important to be good aspect to each other.
 But marriages also embody other types of relating or responsibilities.
-If it’s about nurturing children, then we would want to see Sun -Moon harmony and some nurturing aspects.
+If it’s about nurturing children, then we would want to see Sun -Moon harmony and some nurturing and responsibility aspects.
 If a person has a strong Mercury and an intellectual need for a communicative partner, then Mercury aspects take precedence.
 An older or sick person might need a partner who is more of a caregiver, then we see the strong harmonious Neptune or 12th house connection.
 Sports aficionados and social leaders will be looking toward Mars and Jupiter.
 Partnerships that focus on competitions like tennis would have first house, seventh house, Aries, and Libra highlighted.

 Life Stages